-Minneapolis demographics vary.
-It is a diverse city in southeastern Minnesota, with a total population of 425,395 (as of the last Census count in 2018).
-The population in the city is young, with a median age of 32, and about half of the people living in the are between the ages of 20 and 49.
+The Minneapolis-St. Paul metro area is a diverse urban center in southeastern Minnesota, with a total population of over 1.02 million.
+The population in the city is young, with a median age of 32, and about half of the people living in the area are between the ages of 20 and 49.

 The gender split in Minneapolis is even.
 If you’re single and ready to mingle, this is the city for you!
-About 64% of residents in Minneapolis are single.
+About 64% of residents in Minneapolis are unmarried.[deals-hub-ad]

 What’s the cost of living in Minneapolis?

-If you’re shopping for food staples in the city, expect to pay about $3.55 for a loaf of bread, $2.07 for a gallon of milk, and $1.93 for a carton of eggs.
+If you’re shopping for food staples in the city, expect to pay about $2.31 for a loaf of bread, $1.59 for a half-gallon of milk, and $1.83 for a carton of eggs.